Curriculum

 - Make the curriculum relevant and prepare them for the opportunities, responsibilities and experiences of later life.

-Our school curriculum centres around exciting topics.
-Each topic has one or two lead subjects and also involves a number of subject areas from the National Curriculum, which link to the topic.
-This ensures that the curriculum has breadth and depth with clear progression.
+In addition to much of our learning being taught in discrete subjects, our curriculum also centres around exciting topics.
+Each topic has one or two lead subjects from the National Curriculum, which link to the topic to ensure that the curriculum has breadth and depth with clear progression.
 Each topic also includes ‘WOW experiences’ which are planned to enrich the curriculum and extend learning further.
+Teachers have identified crucial subject knowledge and skills to be learned during each topic.
+Teachers are aware of previous and future crucial learning and recap past crucial learning and make connections where appropriate to deepen understanding of our interconnected world.
+Our ‘Yearly Overviews’ provide a brief summary of the topics and detail the ‘WOW’ experiences, educational visits and visitors.

 Parents are invited to attend the curriculum meetings during the summer term, which take place after the Meet and Greet session with the class teacher.
-Through out the year we also organise meetings and workshops linked to different areas of the curriculum.
-Details will be communicated via the newsletter, website and TV in the foyer.
+Throughout the year we also organise meetings and workshops linked to different areas of the curriculum.
+Details are communicated via ParentPay, our newsletter, website and TV in the foyer.
 If you have any specific questions, then please email the Headteacher at head@greatwood.lancs.sch.uk or arrange a meeting with the school office.